mrharias/es-theme-superdisplay/README.md

 This theme uses zIndex layering for the video snaps.
 There is a known issue within Emulation Station when you have the OMX Player enabled so make sure to turn it off.

-If experiencing glitches try playing with your vram settings, for me vram at 110 seen to works the best.

 ---------------------------------------------------------